Cream cheese shortage: Pandemic hitting bagel lovers right in the schmear - NewsBreak

 Meanwhile, some Publix locations have limited the sale of cream cheese products to two per customer.
 Many have noticed cream cheese supply running low in their local stores.

 “There’s a couple parts of production with cream cheese, so it could be anything from packaging, personnel, transportation, or production.
-If there’s a kink in any one of those areas, it’s going to throw off the production,” Naughton said.
+If there’s a kink in any one of those areas, it’s going to throw off the production,” said Naughton.

-Naughton said he hasn’t had to increase the price of cream cheese just yet, but he said he’s continuing to look at the trends and may have to do so if prices continue to climb.
+Naughton says he hasn’t had to increase the price of cream cheese just yet, but he says he’s continuing to look at the trends and may have to do so if prices continue to climb.

 Meanwhile, famous cheesecake company Junior’s Cheesecakes had to stop production in their New Jersey facility for the second time Thursday, due to the short cream cheese supply.
 They also had to stop production last Friday.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.